MSLacerda/vanillax/README.md

 # Vanillax

-Vanillax is a redux version for vanillajs lovers.
+Vanillax js is a result of ReduxJS Study!

 ### Demo